manticoresoftware/manticoresearch-java/docs/SearchApi.md

      - _score: the score of the matched document.
      - _source: the source data of the matched document.

 In addition, if profiling is enabled, the response will include an additional array with profiling information attached.
+Also, if pagination is enabled, the response will include an additional 'scroll' property with a scroll token to use for pagination
 Here is an example search response:

   ```